lu-jiayi/homepage/index.md

 ## Presentations

+Lu, J., & Kim, N. (2023) Coordination of Unlike Categories Creates Grammaticality Illusion. to be presented at LSA 2023.
+Denver, CO.

+Lu, J., & Degen, J. (2023) Which island-violating sentences satiate: A meta-analysis. to be presented at LSA 2023.
+Denver, CO.

 Lu, J., Wright, N., & Degen, J. (2022).
 Satiation effects generalize across island types.
 Poster presented at the 44th Annual Meeting of the Cognitive Science Society.
 Toronto, Canada.

 Wright, N., Lu, J., & Degen, J. (2022).
 [What is the representational target of island satiation effects?](https://virtual.oxfordabstracts.com/#/event/public/2562/submission/164).
 Poster presented at HSP 2022.
 Online.